titanml/helm-charts/operator-lifecycle-manager/CONTRIBUTING.md

       channels: [ "stable-v0" ] # channels to subscribe to
 ```

-The OLM will then attempt to install all the non-skipped versions of the Operator in the stable channel we have provided in the `clusterCatalog`.
+The OLM will then attempt to install all the non-skipped versions of the Operator in the stable channel we have provided in the `ClusterCatalog`.
 We can also add the `/spec/source/catalog/version` field to fix the installation to a specific version.
 If not provided, the OLM will install the latest version in the channel.

-If a `clusterExtension` exists and is set to install from a major versioned channel (eg. `stable-v0`), when a newer bundle is added to the `clusterCatalog` the OLM will automatically update the Operator to the latest version in the channel.
+If a `ClusterExtension` exists and is set to install from a major versioned channel (eg. `stable-v0`), when a newer bundle is added to the `ClusterCatalog` the OLM will automatically update the Operator to the latest version in the channel.

 This can also be done by upgrading the `catalog` helm chart with the cluster extensions set in the `values.yaml` file.